Geng Biao: Political career

 After the formation of People's Republic of China, Geng was appointed as the ambassador to Sweden, and minister to Denmark and Finland on 9 May 1950.
 He was also the ambassador to Pakistan, Myanmar and Albania.
 He returned to China in 1971, and became the head of CCP's central foreign communication department, in charge of CCP's relations with foreign parties.

-On 6 October 1976, he was ordered to take control of the broadcast and TV stations in Beijing, during the putsch against Gang of Four.
+On 6 October 1976, he was ordered to take control of the broadcast and TV stations in Beijing, during the putsch against the Gang of Four.
 Subsequently, he supervised the propaganda efforts of the CCP.
 In 1978, he was appointed as vice-premier of the State Council, in charge of foreign relations, military industry, civil airlines and tourism.
 In January 1979, he became the secretary-general and member of Standing Committee of CCP's Central Military Commission.
+During this time Xi Jinping was one of three of Geng Biao's secretaries.